The average life expectancy in the U.S. sits at roughly 78 years.1 And that’s just the average.

 Social Security retirement benefits will replace only about 40 percent of your pre-retirement earnings.
 You'll need to supplement your benefits with a pension, savings or investments.
 Many retirees seek part-time employment for all kinds of reasons, including the financial and mental benefits of staying active and involved in their communities.
 Still, it’s important to have a plan in place for generating additional income during your retirement.

 An annuity is a contract between you and an insurance company where you pay a sum of money and that money is dispersed back to you through regular payments.
-Annuities can help you set up a guaranteed income stream for a specific period of time or for the rest of your life.
+Annuities can help you set up a guaranteed income stream for a certain period of time or for the rest of your life.

 Many annuities have liquidity features that state you or your heirs will receive the full amount of the investment back.

-Annuity income can provide:
+Annuities can provide:

 - Steady, predictable source of income in retirement, regardless of market fluctuations